 Access to Care is Survival

-Convenience of care is essential to people’s wellbeing.
-We read each day of the struggle too many have in order to access this nation’s vaccine scheduling appointment system.
-We see the wise moves of public health officials to build “pop-up” vaccination centers.
+Convenience of care is essential to people’s well-being.
+We read each day of too many seniors and rural Americans struggling to access this nation’s health system.
+We see the wise moves of public health officials to ensure the continuation of telehealth services and recognize that hybrid care is a step toward integrating in-person with on-screen medical professional relationships.
 Convenience supports access to care.
 Access to care is survival.

-One of the nation’s more pressing public health threats is now gathering momentum at the very time that our front-line medical defense force — primary care — is in retreat.
+One of the nation’s more pressing public health threats is now gathering momentum when our front-line medical defense force — primary care — is in retreat.
 Slowly driven underground by the coding maze, mysterious reimbursement hurdles, physician burnout, and consumer desire for on-demand appointments, primary care is morphing before our eyes into a pharmacy-store service add-on.
 That change may be the straw that breaks the camel’s back when it comes to the growing threat of prediabetes and other non-communicable illnesses that progress step-by-step from sickness to death.

 The Prediabetes Epidemic is the Perfect Public Health Storm